darie-picu/OscCore/Runtime/Dependencies/BlobHandles/README.md

 There are the same [overloads for ContainsBlob()](Runtime/Dictionary/BlobHandleHashSet.ContainsBlob.cs) as the dictionary method.

 ## Performance Details

-###### Runtimes

-`BlobHandle` is significantly faster under Mono than IL2CPP in my testing on Windows x64, 2019.1.14.

-However, it still performs fine under IL2CPP.

 ###### Memory & Constructors
 `BlobHandle` is an immutable struct with only a pointer & a length.
 This means